Optimal State-Space Reduction for Pedigree Hidden Markov Models: Introduction

 \section{Introduction}

-\paragraph{Motivation.} Statistical calculations on pedigrees are the principal method behind the most accurate disease-association approaches~\cite{Risch1996,Thornton2007}.
+\paragraph{Motivation} Statistical calculations on pedigrees are the principal method behind the most accurate disease-association approaches~\cite{Risch1996,Thornton2007}.
 In those approaches, the aim is to find the regions of the genome that are associated with the presence or absence of a disease among related individuals.
 Furthermore, pedigree likelihoods are used to estimate fine-scale recombination rates in humans~\cite{Coop2008}, where there are few other approaches for making these estimates.
-Many implementations of the likelihood estimates for pedigrees exist~\cite{Fishelson2005,Abecasis2002,Sobel1996}.
-Estimates of probabilities on pedigrees are of great interest to computer scientists because they give an important example of graphical models which model probability distributions by using a graph whose edges are conditional probability events and whose nodes are random variables~\cite{Lauritzen2003}.
+There exist many implementations of exact likelihood calculations for pedigrees~\cite{Fishelson2005,Abecasis2002,Sobel1996}.
+Computation of probabilities on pedigrees are of great interest to computer scientists because they give an important example of graphical models which model probability distributions by using a graph whose edges are conditional probability events and whose nodes are random variables~\cite{Lauritzen2003}.
 Methods for reducing the state-space of a pedigree graphical model could generalize to other graphical models, as noted also by Geiger et al~\cite{Geiger2009}.

-\paragraph{The Problem Summary.} Hidden Markov Models (HMMs) analyzing the genotypes of related individuals have running time $O(m2^n)$ where $m$ is the number of sites and $n$ is the number of meioses in the pedigree.
+\paragraph{The Problem Summary} Hidden Markov Models (HMMs) analyzing the genotypes of related individuals have running time $O(m2^{2n})$ where $m$ is the number of sites and $n$ is the number of meioses in the pedigree.
 Therefore, it is desirable to find more efficient algorithms.
-Any partitioning of the state space into $k$ ensemble states (i.e., states with identical emission probabilities and Markovian transition probabilities) will improve the running time of an HMM to $O(mk)$, even if the ensembles are not optimal.
+Any partitioning of the state space into $k$ ensemble states (i.e., states with identical emission probabilities and Markovian transition probabilities) will improve the running time of an HMM to $O(mk^2)$, even if the ensembles are not optimal.
 Since the HMMs have an exponential state space and a running time polynomial in the size of the state space, even an exponential algorithm for finding ensemble states can improve the running time of the HMM calculations.